yeoman/yeoman.io/app/_includes/yeoman.wiki/Stylus-integration.md

   }
 }
 ```
-(and enter something in the name field otherwise npm is not happy)
+(and fill the name field otherwise npm is not happy)
 2. run `npm install -l`
 3. declare the task in Gruntfile.js:
 ```